VikSil/DevOps_with_Docker/Part3/Exercise_3.1/README.md

 >
 > Now set up and run the [Watchtower](https://github.com/containrrr/watchtower) just as described above.
 >
-> You might do these two in a single step in a shared Docker Compose file.
->
 > Now your deployment pipeline is set up!
 Ensure that it works:
 >
 > - make a change to your code
->
 > - commit and push the changes to GitHub
->
 > - wait for some time (the time it takes for GitHub Action to build and push the image plus the Watchtower poll interval)
->
 > - reload the browser to ensure that Watchtower has started the new version (that is, your changes are visible)
 >
+> Extend the docker-compose.yaml to start up both the Watchtower and the Express app.
+>
-> Submit a link to the repository with the config.
+> Submit a link to the repository with the configuration.

 ## Solution